Cycle time is one of the key metrics that can reflect many details regarding the process that includes from coding to deployment.

 Complex Code for Refactoring

 Code refactoring can be much more difficult to write the same code from scratch.
-Unclear, high-difficulty rated codes can bring additional challenges to the developer, increasing the time spent on the coding phase.
+Unclear, high-difficulty rated codes can bring additional challenges to the contributor, increasing the time spent on the coding phase.

-To overcome this challenge, developers can be paired as one of them being experienced in the code base to explain and clear the refactor details.
-Additionally, adopting one of the best practices such as providing clear comments on the code phase or detailed documentation would also help the developers who are working on issues requiring code refactoring.
+To overcome this challenge, contributors can be paired as one of them being experienced in the code base to explain and clear the refactor details.
+Additionally, adopting one of the best practices such as providing clear comments on the code phase or detailed documentation would also help the contributors who are working on issues requiring code refactoring.

 Multiple Active Tasks/Projects

-It is highly possible that developers who are working actively on multiple tasks or projects will experience time lost while switching between tasks and projects.
+It is highly possible that contributors who are working actively on multiple tasks or projects will experience time lost while switching between tasks and projects.

-Since keeping the focus on a single task will improve productivity, carefully planning the developer task assignments and serializing the task for developers would be the best practice to minimize the time lost in coding.
+Since keeping the focus on a single task will improve productivity, carefully planning the contributor task assignments and serializing the task for contributors would be the best practice to minimize the time lost in coding.

 Pickup

-Pickup is the time from the pull request is opened to the first commit that is issued.
+Pickup is the time from the pull request is ready for review to the first review action.

 This is one of the key parts to affect the cycle time.
 Since it requires drawing the attention of the reviewers, it is one of the major reasons for the latency in the deployment cycle.